-I started by driving along East Budliegh road and parking in South Farm Lane, (you can also park in Lime Kiln car park and take the footpath beside the river Otter up to South Farm Lane adding about 20 minutes to the walk).
+Park in Lime Kiln car park and take the footpath beside the river Otter up to South Farm Lane adding about 20 minutes to the walk.
 From here you can walk up alongside the Otter to the Mill at Otterton.
 Once you get to the bridge at the mill you will see a gate on the other side of the bridge, take this to continue alongside the river Otter.

 The path here is not as friendly or easy as the Budliegh side and more challenging, a lot overgrown but it’s certainly passable.
 The first bridge you come to is closed so just continue and you will find a second.